displaydata/view-dc-events/README.md

 The`dynamic` directory contains the spaces, dashboards, visualisations, indexes & configuration files required to setup the docker host, ingest and visualise the events being sent from Dynamic Central.

+Displaydata's "Monitoring" document explains these dashboards, visualisations and the format of specific events emitted from Dynamic Central.
+This document is available on request from Displaydata Support: <support@displaydata.com>

 The `logs` directory is the directory to place the logs provided by the customer for viewing.
 The format of this directory can be either of the following: